sebastianljunggren/splash-engine/README.md

 The error is a consequence of lists not currently being saved correctly which results in outofbounds.

 ## Fire propagation

+The scene FireSpread shows the fire propagation.
+In the script FireCell, Gizmos can be enabled or disabled by changing the value of the variable drawGizmos.
+Enabling gizmos will prevent the fire prefab from being instantiated.

 ## Firefighter AI